apache/beam/website/www/site/content/en/documentation/sdks/python-multi-language-pipelines.md

 limitations under the License.
 -->

-# Python multi-language pipelines quickstart
+# (Legacy) Python multi-language pipelines quickstart

+> Note: it's encouraged to use the newer SchemaTransform framework; check out the updated [quickstart](python-multi-language-pipelines-2.md) and [guide](python-custom-multi-language-pipelines-guide.md)

 This page provides a high-level overview of creating multi-language pipelines with the Apache Beam SDK for Python.
 For a more comprehensive treatment of the topic, see [Multi-language pipelines](/documentation/programming-guide/#multi-language-pipelines).